 NHS chief clinical information officer Keith McNeil said access to good information was essential for effective care but it should be managed “fairly and lawfully, with the highest levels of security and safety”.

-The NHS is now stranger to data security concerns; two years ago, the launch of a patient information sharing scheme, dubbed care.data, was scuppered following one of the most spectacular marketing cock-ups in recent years when the NHS launched a nationwide door-drop campaign promoting the service only for it to be buried under piles of other leaflets.
+The NHS is no stranger to data security concerns; two years ago, the launch of a patient information sharing scheme, dubbed care.data, was scuppered following one of the most spectacular marketing cock-ups in recent years when the NHS launched a nationwide door-drop campaign promoting the service only for it to be buried under piles of other leaflets.

 Related stories